July 11, 2022

 Jesus said to his Apostles: “Do not think that I have come to bring peace upon the earth.
 I have come to bring not peace but the sword.
 For I have come to set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law; and one’s enemies will be those of his household.”
 Matthew 10:34-36

-Hmmm…was this a typo?
+Was this a typo?
 Did Jesus really say this?
 This is one of those passages that can leave us a bit baffled and confused.
 But Jesus does this all the time so we shouldn’t be surprised.
 So what does Jesus mean?
 Does He really want to bring the “sword” and division rather than peace?

-It’s important when reading this passage that we read it in light of everything else Jesus has ever written.
+It’s important when reading this passage that we read it in light of everything else Jesus has ever taught.
 We must read it in light of all His teachings on love and mercy, forgiveness and unity, etc. But with that said, what was Jesus talking about in this passage?

 In large part, He was speaking about one of the effects of the Truth.
 The Truth of the Gospel has the power to deeply unite us to God when we fully accept it as the Word of Truth.
 But another effect is that it divides us from those who refuse to be united to God in the Truth.
 We are not intending this and we ought not do so by our own will or intention, but it must be understood that by immersing ourselves in the Truth, we are also putting ourselves at odds with everyone who may be at odds with God and His Truth.